TrUE Project Funding

 If a student cannot complete steps a), b), and c) within two weeks of the TrUE notification email, they should coordinate an alternative timeline with the URA or risk forfeiting funding.

 TrUE will review both Faculty Nominations and Student Funding Applications in the order they are received, on a rolling basis, until all project funds are committed for the award cycle.
 Typically, decisions will be announced via email within 2 weeks of the Nomination or Application submission.

 Project Funding Amounts

-In an effort to maximize the impact of program funds and encourage new investments in undergraduate research and creative activities, the Fall 2020 pilot will prioritize funding for projects with matching support from department, college, or external sources.
+In an effort to maximize the impact of program funds and encourage new investments in undergraduate research and creative activities, the Project Funding program will prioritize funding for projects with matching support from department, college, or external sources.
 TrUE awards are made for either $500 or $1,000; however, the maximum award for a project without matching support is $500.
-Projects including non-TrUE matching support can request a $1,000 stipend.
-The project application form requests details regarding the natural and source of matching support which will need to be confirmed prior to funding.
+Qualifying match contributions must be valued at $500 or more in direct benefit to the student.
+Preference will be given to projects with larger matching contributions.
+Travel is an allowable expense through project funding.
+The project nomination form requests details regarding the nature and source of matching support which will need to be confirmed prior to funding.

 The funding will be disbursed in one installment.
 To be eligible for future TrUE funding opportunities, the student must complete all deliverables listed under Funding Requirements.